-- ASHA is provided a drug kit containing a set of drugs/equipment and products that enable her to give basic care to the community.
+- ASHA is provided with a drug kit containing a set of drugs/equipment and products that enable her to give basic care to the community.
 The drug kits mainly contain drugs for minor ailments.

-- They counsel women on birth preparedness, importance of safe delivery, breast-feeding and complementary feeding, immunisation, contraception and prevention of common infections including Reproductive Tract Infections/ Sexually Transmitted Infections (RTIs and STIs) and care of the young child from time to time.
+- They counsel women on birth preparedness, the importance of safe delivery, breast-feeding and complementary feeding, immunisation, contraception and prevention of common infections including Reproductive Tract Infections/ Sexually Transmitted Infections (RTIs and STIs) and care of the young child from time to time.